Peergos/Peergos/content/pages/cooking-with-buddycloud-chat-app.md

 And that's it!

-Hope you had fun cooking with buddycloud.
+Hope you had fun cooking with peergos.

 Working demo in [codepen.io](http://codepen.io/guilhermesgb/pen/lJfLg/), feel free to take a look at it if need be.